 There are also a number of chords that will be useful for beginners to learn which I have included below.
+They are great for beginners because they are open chords, which means that no "barre technique" is involved, hence reasonably easy to play.
 Once you’ve gotten the hang of these chords, check out our article on common guitar chord progressions to learn how to play hundreds of songs with just a few chords.

 Get these nine chords down first before moving on to tougher shapes!

 Ze first began his journey playing original music and top 40s pop tunes around the country's popular venues.
 Eventually, through the music of John Mayer, he found a strong attraction to blues music.
 Ze has years of experience teaching beginners and intermediate guitarists.
 Currently with Liberty Park Music he is teaching Introduction to Guitar Playing for Complete Beginners, Rhythm Guitar to learn about strumming, chords and more, Guitar Essentials as a fast-track review course, and lots of Song Lessons on pop and rock hits.